Importance of Nutrients

 Did you know that there are specific nutrients like folic acid that are needed by the young fetus before you can even detect pregnancy, and a deficiency in this nutrient could cause serious birth defects?
 Another example is iron, iron deficiency has been linked to lack of ovulation.

 So nutrition does play a big roll in our health, fertility and in pregnancy.
 Taking a whole food multivitamin daily can help to fill the gaps where diets may be falling short.

 Vitamin D: Vitamin D is needed to help the body create sex hormones which in turn affects ovulation and hormonal balance.
 Yale University School of Medicine conducted a study of 67 infertile women, where it was discovered that a mere 7% had normal Vitamin D levels.

-Vitamin E: Has been shown in studies to improve sperm health and motility in men.
-Studies have shown a diet deficient in Vitamin E to be a cause of infertility in rats.
-The meaning of the name for vitamin E ‘Tocopherol’ literally means to bear young.
+Vitamin E: This nutrient as been shown in studies to improve sperm health and motility in men.
+Studies have also shown a diet deficient in Vitamin E to be a cause of infertility in rats.
+The meaning of the name for vitamin E, ‘Tocopherol’, literally means to bear young.
 Vitamin E is also an important antioxidant to help protect sperm and egg DNA integrity.

 “A study published in Fertility and Sterility, states that vitamin C improves hormone levels and increases fertility in women with luteal phase defect.”